Woman getting an MRI for thyroid eye disease testing

 Blood Tests for Thyroid Function

-Blood tests don’t diagnose TED but they do play an important role in confirming thyroid dysfunction, a risk factor for TED.
+Blood tests don’t diagnose TED (Thyroid Eye Disease) but they do play an important role in confirming thyroid dysfunction, a risk factor for TED.
 These tests will check the levels of thyroid hormones (T3, T4) and thyroid stimulating hormone (TSH to determine if you have hyperthyroidism, hypothyroidism or another thyroid condition.

 How to Prepare for Testing